 Three other factors that can increase your salary as a Traffic Technician is the degree you hold, the industry you work in and lastly the company you work for.

 People who are suitable for this job tends to like work activities that include practical, hands-on problems and solutions.
 They like working with plants, animals, and real-world materials like wood, tools, and machinery..

 They also like working with ideas, and require an extensive amount of thinking.
 They like searching for facts and figuring out problems mentally.

-Traffic Technicians job description, Traffic Technicians salary, Traffic Technicians information, what is the job of a Traffic Technician like, pros and cons about Traffic Technicians, colleges and universities for Traffic Technicians, is Traffic Technicians the right career for me, Medium careers to get into, careers in Transportation
+Traffic Technicians job description, Traffic Technicians salary, Traffic Technicians information, what is the job of a Traffic Technician like, pros and cons about Traffic Technicians, colleges and universities for Traffic Technicians, is Traffic Technicians the right career for me, careers in Transportation

 Agency of Transportation Technician (AOT Technician), Automatic Traffic Recorder Technician (ATR Technician), Civil Engineer, Civil Engineering Technician, Data Collection Technician, Engineering Aid, Engineering Planning Survey Technician, Engineering Technician, Field Traffic Data Technician, Field Traffic Investigator